chdsbd/kodiak/docs/docs/billing.md

 Kodiak has a 14-day free trial that can be activated on [the dashboard](https://app.kodiakhq.com).

+If you have any questions or concerns about billing please contact us at support@kodiakhq.com.

 ## Start Trial
 1. Login to the Kodiak dashboard at https://app.kodiakhq.com
 2. Choose the account you wish to modify from the account switcher